quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

 # Acknowledgements

-Thanks to Carsten Bormann for his comments.
+Thanks to Carsten Bormann and David Waite for their comments.